A History of Humanity from the Stone Age to Homo Americanus

-In most developed countries there is a palpable sense of confusion about the current state of affairs.
-Many things that were taken for granted a decade or two ago no longer seem secure, and many people are looking for new ways to understand how we got to where we are today and where we are heading.
+In most developed countries there is a palpable sense of confusion about the contemporary state of the world.
+Much that was taken for granted a decade or two ago is being questioned, and there is a widespread urge to try and understand how we reached our present situation, and where we are heading.

-This magisterial account of human history puts into perspective and enables us to understand in new ways the massive transformations taking place in the world today, transformations that have less to do with the supposed homogenizing effects of globalization and the reaction to it and more to do with the diversity among nations that is rooted in the long history of human evolution.
+This magisterial account of human history brings into sharp focus the massive transformations taking place in the world today and shows that these transformations have less to do with the supposedly homogenizing effects of globalization and the various reactions to it than with an ethnic diversity that is deeply rooted in the long history of human evolution.